I wrote a lot of blog posts.

 - And I used H2 for this subsection (What is a heading tag?)

-But you will be seeing several more used of heading tags throughout this guide as well.
+But you will also see several more used heading tags throughout this guide.

-As a definition, these are HTML tags and are responsible to single out headers on a site.
-I would like to break that definition down even further so that you can understand it very well.
+As a definition, these are HTML tags and are responsible for singling out headers on a site.
+I want to break that definition further so you can understand it well.

-From highest to lowest in the order of importance, each heading tag can be ranked, which is distinctly illustrated by the size.
+Each heading tag can be ranked from highest to lowest in the order of importance, which is distinctly illustrated by the size.

 Here at A One Sol, we use WordPress.
-However, I don’t usually write my posts directly on that platform.
-I would rather have Google Docs to work, just because I like and find it more user-friendly to write long-form content.
+However, I usually write my posts outside of that platform.
+I prefer Google Docs to work because I like it and find it more user-friendly for writing long-form content.

-If you bring Docs, Microsoft Word, or another platform in use to generate content, then you can see those header options in the menu bar.
+If you bring Docs, Microsoft Word, or another platform to generate content, you can see those header options in the menu bar.
 I’m going to tell you here what it looks like in Google Docs:

 It’s very simple.

-The options for H4 and higher will not show up until after you include H3 tags to your content.
+The options for H4 and higher will not show up until after you include H3 tags in your content.

 When you work directly in WordPress, the tags appear like this.